Because you can’t photograph what you can’t find.

 -

-Most magazines focus on camera settings and gear reviews.
-PhotoWILD teaches fieldcraft - how to find, track, understand behavior, and approach wildlife.
-You can’t photograph what you can’t find.
-We’re the only publication dedicated to this critical skill that other magazines ignore.
+Every other publication focus on camera settings and gear reviews.
+All of that you can find for free.
+PhotoWILD is different because we teach fieldcraft - all of the stuff that happens in the field before you press a button on your camera; how to find, track, understand behavior, and approach wildlife.
+We’re the only publication dedicated to these critical skills.

 -